kpn-dsh/dsh-api/README.md

 ## Environment variables

-All library functions need at least the following parameters to run:
+Most library functions need at least the following parameters to run:

 * platform - the platform that the resources reside on,
-* tenant - this is the tenant that is making the function calls, needed for A&A,
+* tenant - this is the tenant that is making the function calls, needed for authentication and authorization,
 * group and user id - needed for some special occasions,
 * the rest api password for the tenant on the platform.

 These parameters can be provided explicitly when creating an `DshApiClientFactory` object (see "More elaborate example"), or they can be provided via environment variables.
+In the latter case, the library functions use their default implementations and the library gets the default value from the environment variables decribed below.

 <table>
     <tr valign="top">